kamperh/kamperh.github.io/_posts/2026-07-13-ai_hope_fear.md

 ---
 layout: post
-title: What I hope AI will bring, what I fear AI will bring
+title: What I hope AI will bring, what I fear AI will bring (about forms)
 author: Herman Kamper
 ---